Alicodoxa

-Alicodoxa is an extinct genus of planthopper in the fulgoroid family Dictyopharidae.
-The genus contains a single described species, Alicodoxa rasnitsyni and is known from several Late Eocene fossils which were found in Europe.
+Alicodoxa is a genus of extinct planthoppers in the family Dictyopharidae.
+It contains a single described species, Alicodoxa rasnitsyni, known from several Late Eocene fossils found in Europe.

 History and classification

 Alicodoxa is known from several fossil specimens of third and fourth instar nymphs.
 The holotype nymph was first identified from an inclusion in a transparent chunk of Rovno amber found in Ukraine, and two other nymphs have been found in Baltic amber, the genus being one of a number of arthropods shared between the two amber deposits.
 The Rovno amber inclusion was recovered from amber mining operations in the Klesov area working Late Eocene sediments of the Mezhigorje Formation and underlying Obukhov Formation which cover granite basement rock of the area.
 Baltic amber has very similar chemical and physical properties to Rovno amber, both ambers possibly being produced by the same forest.
 The ages of the two ambers differ, with the most common age for Baltic amber being Lutetian, slightly older than the Rovno amber, though both are redistributed into younger sediments and so the absolute age is uncertain.

 Both the Baltic amber nymphs were originally figured in earlier publications as other taxa.
 One was first pictured in 1998 labeled as a third instar nymph.
 The other specimen was first illustrated in 1856 as a third instar nymph of "Pseudophana reticulata", a species now placed in the genus Protepiptera.